wrapgenius/wrapgenius.github.io/_posts/2019-09-02-Exploring-Matchup_Value.md

 $^{\dagger}$ setting aside whether players will go for it; times change, attitudes adapt, case in point: openers.

+Jupyter notebook for this post can be found on [github](https://github.com/wrapgenius/correlated_noise_notebooks/blob/master/estimating_matchup_value_final.ipynb).

 ## Algorithm

 To quantify the effect of shifting weights on playoff odds, we need a way to simulate entire seasons simply and quickly, with enough simulations to separate signal from noise.